Skip to main content

 @muhsin234

-Religion is one single thing many Nigerians of whatever dispensations take in high esteem.
-Religion is many a time, viewed as the opium for the subjugation of masses or as their Achilles’ heel.
+Religion is a single thing that many Nigerians, in whatever dispensation, hold in high esteem.
+Religion is often viewed as the opium for the subjugation of the masses or as their Achilles’ heel.
 To Rahama, the story is different; religion means nothing to her.
 It is simply an identifier that she’s a Muslim lady.
-One might think having grown up in a multi-religious house would intuitively teach her to have the respect of some sort for religion, wrong.
-Her Imams and pastors do not use Qur’an or Bible.
+One might think that having grown up in a multi-religious house would intuitively teach her to have some respect for religion, but that is wrong.
+Her Imams and pastors do not use the Qur’an or the Bible.

 A 28-year-old, stout Rahama Tsoho belongs to a disreputable family of three.
-Her father, an ex-service man, divorced their mother when she’s only two.
+Her father, an ex-serviceman, divorced their mother when she was only two.
 She stays with the father, her sister with the mother.
-She had longed to marry since her teenage, but she couldn’t.
+She had longed to marry since her teenage years, but she couldn’t.
 She always attributes this to her look and family.
-So, she vows to live a better life in the future by hook or crook and begins to use highly effective and expensive bleaching creams to brighten her skin.
-She also hunts for a suitor via dubious ways such as flaunting her bosoms and derrière at the workplace and visiting the so-called Malamai, fortune-tellers and sorcerers.
+So she vows to live a better life in the future, by hook or by crook, and begins using highly effective, expensive bleaching creams to brighten her skin.
+She also hunts for a suitor via dubious ways, such as flaunting her bosoms and derrière at the workplace and visiting the so-called Malamai, fortune-tellers and sorcerers.

 “I swear I will marry that guy by all means”, she declares.
-Soon thereafter, she starts consulting her fixers for aid of whatever nature.
-“All I want”, she confesses to one of them, a very powerful sorcerer who lives atop a high mountain, “is to marry him”.
+Soon thereafter, she starts consulting her fixers for whatever aid she needs.
+“All I want”, she confesses to one of them, a mighty sorcerer who lives atop a high mountain, “is to marry him”.

-For a start, she’s instructed to visit their family house which is far away, and which is uncommon in the culture of that locality.
+For a start, she’s instructed to visit their family home, which is far away and uncommon in that culture.
 She unhesitatingly goes.
 She introduces herself as his colleague.
 Simple.
-She throughout her stay behaves the most innocent girl-type and spreads greetings to his stepmother and siblings and everyone who cares to respond.
+Throughout her stay, she behaves like the most innocent girl and sends greetings to her stepmother, siblings, and anyone who cares to respond.

-In the evening of the same day, I saw Rabiu looking bothered and lonely.
+That evening, I saw Rabiu looking troubled and lonely.
 I was about to ask him what’s up when he started to tell me all about Rahama.
-He said that she’s a magic-savvy lady who shamelessly once told him that their marriage would yield lots of blessings.
+He said she’s a magic-savvy lady who once shamelessly told him their marriage would bring many blessings.
 When he asked her how she knew that, she said her Mallam told her.

 I was bewildered.
 I quite well know that she’s neither fit for him nor for his scholastic family.
-He halts my busy mind, which is trying hard to dissect the whole scenario: “Muhammad” he calls my name, “marrying Rahama would be the greatest mistake of my life”.
-That relieves my besieged mind, for I was just contemplating whether or not I should tell him to not accept her proposal.
+He halts my busy mind, which is trying hard to dissect the whole scenario: “Muhammad”, he calls my name, “marrying Rahama would be the greatest mistake of my life”.
+That relieves my besieged mind, for I was just contemplating whether to tell him not to accept her proposal.
 “So, rest assured, I will avoid it like a plague”.
 He adds.

-A few days or weeks, I can’t recall exactly, passed by and I hear nothing from my dear neighbour cum friend, Rabiu or about Rahama’s blunt, in fact, unheard of, proposal.
-I have just started thinking the issue was dead and buried for good when he comes to me with a bombshell.
+A few days or weeks, I can’t recall exactly, passed by, and I heard nothing from my dear neighbour cum friend, Rabiu or about Rahama’s blunt, in fact, unheard of, proposal.
+I had just started thinking the issue was dead and buried for good when he dropped a bombshell on me.

 “I am getting married next week”.
 He tells me.

 Wow!
 I said sotto voce.
-I know that he and his younger brother have been searching for a fitting life partner for him in the neighbourhoods.
-I also know that he’s rich enough to solemnize his marriage within a few days if both parties reached an agreement.
+I know that he and his younger brother have been searching for a fitting life partner for him in the neighbourhood.
+I also know he’s rich enough to solemnise his marriage within a few days if both parties agree.
 Thus, I ask:

 “Who’s the lucky girl?”

-His look changed from thrilled to timidity in a split of a second.
+His look changed from thrilled to timid in a split second.
 I wish I could retract my question.
 In this deportment, he managed to respond: “Rahama”.

-After calculating the atmosphere, I feel convinced that no need of any further explanation on how it comes to that.
+After calculating the atmosphere, I am convinced there is no need for any further explanation of how it comes to that.
 Her magic, shameless pursuit and insincere insistence have ultimately worked out.
 I pray for the Almighty to bless the union and call it a day.

-A few years later, I begin to think that we all, who earlier condemned her, were proven wrong.
-She seems a wife everyone would want to have: caring, loving, dutiful, and generous towards him and his family.
+A few years later, I began to think that we all, who had earlier condemned her, were proven wrong.
+She seems like a wife everyone would want: caring, loving, dutiful, and generous towards him and his family.
 Her major frailty still remains how she handles religion.
-That too I reason that she’s from a different background.
+That, too, I reason: she’s from a different background.
 Therefore, we shouldn’t expect her to behave the way we do, or as we want.

-Unbeknown to us, she’s simply buying time to portray her real self.
-She’s a wolf in sheep’s cloth.
+Unbeknownst to us, she’s simply buying time to portray her real self.
+She’s a wolf in sheep’s clothing.
 She is now doing the unthinkable; Rabiu has literally been her “yes man”.
 He worships her; he does everything to please her, and parts with everyone she doesn’t like, including his brothers and sisters.
 He’s, to sum it up, blanketed in her world.

-Uncharacteristically enough and against Islam, Rabiu has at several instances bequeathed his wealth be given to her should he die as they don’t have any child yet.
-He cannot even reflect or recall that his parents, who should rightly get the lion share, are still alive.
+Uncharacteristically enough and against Islam, Rabiu has at several instances bequeathed his wealth to be given to her should he die, as they don’t have any children yet.
+He cannot even reflect or recall that his parents, who should rightly get the lion’s share, are still alive.

 Comments